camunda/feel-scala/docs/docs/reference/language-guide/feel-boolean-expressions.md

 ### Comparison

+Compares two values with one of the following operators.

-Two values of the same type can be compared using the following operators:
+Both values must be of the same type.
+Otherwise, the result is `null`.

 <table>
   <tr>